Ningal

-Ningal𒀭𒊩𒌆𒃲{d}nin-gal (Sumerian: "Great Queen"; Akkadian Nikkal) was a Mesopotamian goddess regarded as the wife of the moon god, Nanna/Sin.
+Ningal (written 𒀭𒊩𒌆𒃲, ^{d}NIN.GAL; in Sumerian: "Great Queen"; in Akkadian: Nikkal) was a Mesopotamian goddess regarded as the wife of the moon god, Nanna/Sin.
 She was particularly closely associated with his main cult centers, Ur and Harran, but they were also worshiped together in other cities of Mesopotamia.
 She was particularly venerated by the Third Dynasty of Ur and later by kings of Larsa.

 Character and iconography

 Ningal's name has Sumerian origin and can be translated as "Great Queen".
 While she was a major deity in the Mesopotamian pantheon and the worship of her is attested from all periods of history of Mesopotamia, her character was largely "passive and supportive" according to Joan Goodnick Westenholz.
 She was the tutelary deity of Ur.
 She shared it with her husband Nanna (Akkadian Sin).
 She was referred to as the "lady" (NIN; Early Dynastic sources) or "mother" (AMA; Ur III sources) of Ur.
 She and the city could be compared to a mother and her child in literary texts.
 She was portrayed mourning over it in laments, such as Lament for Ur or Lament for Sumer and Ur.

 Based on some of Ningal's epithets it has additionally been proposed that she was in part an astral deity, much like her husband.
 This aspect might have been reflected in titles such as Ninantagal, Ninmulnunna, Si-iminbi and possibly Kalkal, respectively "high lady", "lady, star of the prince", "sevenfold light" and "treasured".

 Ningal's iconography was not consistent.
 It has been proposed that she could be represented as a seated goddess accompanied by the lunar crescent, a symbol of her husband.
 A type of bird, u_{5}-bi_{2}, was possibly associated with her, though the evidence is inconclusive.
 Proposed identities of this animal include the greylag goose and the whooper swan, but it is assumed that even in Ur, statues of a goddess accompanied by a water bird of the genus Anserini, well known from excavations, were more likely to represent Nanshe.
 Ningal was also called zirru, a term which might designate a female bird.
 Some en priestesses of Nanna, especially Sargon's daughter Enheduanna, were also referred to as zirru.
 On the Ur-Nammu Stele, Ningal is depicted sitting in her husband's lap.
 This type of depictions was meant to display the intimate nature of the connection between the deities and highlight their ability to act in unison, and is also attested for Bau and Ningirsu.

 In medical treatises the term "hand of Ningal" referred to an unidentified skin disease; analogous names of diseases are attested for various other deities, for example Sin, Adad, Shamash and Geshtinanna.